In-Focus: Transforming Formal Learning

-Please note, you need to be logged in / registered to download your copy - the download link will take you to our registration page if you are not logged in.
-By downloading this report, you agree for your email address to also be shared with our sponsor (Please contact us directly for a copy if you do not wish for your address to be shared).
+Please note, you must be logged in / registered to download your copy.
+By downloading this report, you agree for your email address to also be shared with our sponsor.
+(Please contact us directly for a copy if you do not wish for your address to be shared).

 Industry thought-leaders speaking at the Learning Technologies Conference joined our LT Exchanges to tackle some of today’s big questions around technology.
 What, how and where can it be applied?

 Micro learning is one of the hot new trends this year, but as with any new learning technology, it comes with its challenges for implementation.